svarnypetr/pepper_google_form/README.md

 In order to upload the image to Pepper, we can use `scp`.
 Example guide is [here](http://www.hypexr.org/linux_scp_help.php).
 * `scp image.png your_username@PEPPER_IP:/home/nao/.local/share/PackageManager/apps/connectgoogleforms-00573d/html/image.jpg`

+### Coding message
+We have a set of binary questions according to the current setup.
+The results of these questions are binarized into a sequence that is then interpreted by the Choregraphe so that Pepper vocally comments on the results.

 ### Prelaunch Checklist